 1) Pay attention to your bank accounts and try to keep emergency funds on hand.
 A majority of Americans have less than $1,000 in emergency savings.
 Without an emergency fund, you could potentially be put in a very bad spot when an unexpected expense comes along.

 2) Don’t lend money.
-This is a good general rule for avoiding conflicts in your life, as financial issues tend to complicate personal relationships.
+This is a good general rule for avoiding conflicts in your life because financial issues tend to complicate personal relationships.

 3) Don’t overuse your credit cards.
 It can be very tempting to keep charging expenses, especially when the bill doesn’t come due until the end of the month.
-But the bill will come – and your credit card debt will accumulate at a rapid rate.
+But the bill will come and your credit card debt will accumulate at a rapid rate.

-If you are struggling with debt and can’t afford to pay your bills, you should speak with a qualified debt management attorney as soon as possible.
+If you’re struggling with debt and can’t afford to pay your bills, you should speak with a qualified debt management attorney as soon as possible.